Are you a beginner photographer who doesn’t want to spend much money on equipment?

 It would allow me to show motion and create some shallow depth of field effect.

-I decided to close down my aperture from 3.5 to 4, and the results were amazing!
+I closed my aperture from 3.5 to 4, and the results were excellent!

 White Balance/Frame Rate